Easy Homemade Bread Recipe

-Many people believe that baking bread is difficult and frequently goes wrong, that it is time consuming and hard work.
+Many people believe that baking bread is difficult and frequently goes wrong.
+That it is time-consuming and hard work.
 Nowadays people even buy machines to do it for them.
-How many of you have a bread machine languishing a cupboard?
+How many of you have a bread machine languishing in a cupboard?
 Our house is the same.

 As a kid, I had a book in which two cats baked bread that kept on rising when it went into the oven.
 It burst the oven door, flowed through the kitchen and out into the garden.

-I’ve made brown bread, French bread (with unbleached white flour), and I’ve made rolls and bagels.
+I’ve made brown bread and French bread (with unbleached white flour), and I’ve made rolls and bagels.
 And I’ve thrown none of it away.

-My husband and his bread machine have made – um – bread, because bread machines aren’t actually all that versatile, and you certainly couldn’t fit a French loaf into one.
+My husband and his bread machine have made bread, but because bread machines aren’t actually all that versatile, you certainly couldn’t fit a French loaf into one.
 We’ve thrown probably about a third of the machine-made bread away because it hasn’t risen properly.
-I have no idea if this is representative of the population as a whole, and I imagine the bakers in Tesco and Wal-Mart probably don’t knead their dough by hand, but in our family at least baking by hand wins hands down.
+I have no idea if this is representative of the population as a whole, and I imagine the bakers in Tesco and Walmart probably don’t knead their dough by hand, but in our family, at least, baking by hand wins hands down.

-While it is true that bread needs about 10 - 15 minutes of kneading, most f the time involved in bread making it is sitting quietly in a corner, leaving you time to read a book!
-With modern fast acting yeast you only need to leave it to rise once.
+While it is true that bread needs about 10 to 15 minutes of kneading, most of the time involved in bread making it is sitting quietly in a corner, leaving you time to read a book!
+With modern fast-acting yeast, you only need to leave it to rise once.

 And kneading does not mean pummelling as most people imagine.
 Watch the video below to see how to do it.